iaoing/Silhouette/README.md

 ## Troubleshot

 - If any test exits with errors, you may need to check some files for integrity:
+    - Run `bash evaluation/cleanup_for_testing.sh` to kill running processes and try to recover some configuration files
-    - `~/.ssh/config`
+    - Check `~/.ssh/config` and remove newly added hosts
+    - Remove `~/.ssh/config-yyyy.mm.dd.hh.mm.ss.ff` files if exist
-    - `codebase/scripts/fs_conf/base/env_base.py`
+    - Remove all code after the class definition in `codebase/scripts/fs_conf/base/env_base.py`
-    - `codebase/scripts/fs_conf/{FS}/env_{FS}.py`
+    - Remove all code after the class definition in `codebase/scripts/fs_conf/{FS}/env_{FS}.py`
 - If the directories to store the codebase and the guest VM are different from the paths shown in the above examples, you may need to modify the [configuration files](https://github.com/iaoing/Silhouette/tree/main/codebase/scripts/fs_conf)
-- If Memcached or QEMU requires running with the sudo privilege, you may need to modify some commands and some path in the [configuration files](https://github.com/iaoing/Silhouette/tree/main/codebase/scripts/fs_conf) to avoid the incorrect expand of ~.
+- If Memcached or QEMU requires running with the sudo privilege, you may need to modify some commands and some path in the [configuration files](https://github.com/iaoing/Silhouette/tree/main/codebase/scripts/fs_conf) to avoid the incorrect expand of ~ and permission issues.